ganelson/inform/working_notes.md

 ## News items

+### Language metadata respecified as JSON (23 June 2022)

+As has been noticed already (see e.g. Jira bug I7-2155), the new Inbuild has been fairly sketchy in its handling of language bundles, and of using Inform to make non-English IF.
+In particular, language kits such as FrenchLanguageKit (if provided) were not being loaded automatically and instead required -kit to be used at the command line, or with a settings file; and even then, EnglishLanguageKit was being loaded as well, causing definition clashes.

+This should all now be resolved.

+Language bundles have now been redesigned, and are documented in the Inbuild manual, which has been rewritten today: see [A Guide to Language Bundles](https://ganelson.github.io/inform/inbuild/M-agtlb.html).
+Like kits, language bundles are adopting the new JSON metadata format.

 ### Change of testing UUID (22 June 2022)

 A change to the batch-testing tool Intest means that the UUID used for Inform